Freedom of religion in Africa by country: Ghana

 The constitution of Ghana prohibits religious discrimination and stipulates individuals are free to profess and practice their religion.
 Registration is required for religious groups to have legal status.

 Ghanaian society is very tolerant of differences in religion.
 However, in the past, religious dress codes, particularly those pertaining to women wearing hijabs, have been enforced in publicly funded Christian and Muslim schools, despite a directive from the Ministry of Education that would prohibit such dress codes.

 Guinea

 The constitution of Guinea establishes that Guinea is a secular state where all enjoy equality before the law, regardless of religion.
 The constitution provides for the right of individuals to choose, change, and practice the religion of their choice.

-After a military coup d’état in September 2021, the National Committee for Reconciliation and Development (CNRD) suspended the constitution.
-They put a Transition Charter in place which stated that the country is a secular state, and provides for freedom of worship.
+After a military coup d’état in September 2021, the National Committee for Reconciliation and Development (CNRD) suspended the constitution, putting a Transition Charter in place stating that the country is a secular state, and provides for freedom of worship.

 Religious groups may not own radio or television stations.

 The primary school curriculum does not include religious studies.